 Many cases of pancreatic cancer aren’t detected until the cancer has progressed and spread to other parts of the body.
 That’s why it’s so important to get regular check-ups and discuss with your doctor any concerns you may have about symptoms and overall health.

-Pancreatic cancer is cancer that develops within the pancreatic organ.
+Pancreatic cancer is a cancer that develops within the pancreas.
 The pancreas rests behind the stomach in your upper abdomen.
 Among other functions, the pancreas is responsible for two key bodily tasks: digestion and blood sugar regulation.

 The pancreas also produces insulin and glucagon.
-These hormones are responsible for helping maintain an optimal blood sugar level.
-The pancreas releases the hormones directly into your blood.
+These hormones are responsible for helping you maintain an optimal blood sugar level.
+The pancreas releases these hormones directly into your blood.